flungo-docker/avahi/README.md

 ## Examples

 This sections contains several example usages for the.
-If you use this container for a common scenrio or if any of the examples can be improved, please let me know the configurtion you have used so that I can improve this documentation.
+If you use this container for a common scenrio or if any of the examples can be improved, please let me know the configurtion you have used so that I can add it here or submit a PR adding it as an example.

 ### Reflect mDNS broadcasts between networks